greysonfaulkner/greyos/README.md

-# greyos
+# Grey OS
-My custom arch linux post install script
+An Arch Linux post install script intended for my personal use.